Gold and Wachtel

 Jeffrey Epstein legal strong

-Gold & Wachtel served as process agent for Jeffrey E. Epstein Inc./J. Epstein & Company Inc. from ~1988.
-Successor firm Wachtel & Masyr LLP continued representing Epstein through at least 1998 in federal court (SDNY 96 CIV 8307).
+From around 1988, Gold & Wachtel was the process agent for Jeffrey E. Epstein Inc./J. Epstein & Company Inc. Successor firm Wachtel & Masyr LLP continued representing Epstein through at least 1998 in federal court (SDNY 96 CIV 8307).

 Jeffrey A. Schantz employment strong